 - Use the map to view the area and plan your travels.

 - Pack light layers, a windbreaker, and hiking shoes.

 - Bring a camera to capture beautiful memories.

 - Consider making the loop.

-You can complete the loop too.
-You will be glad you did.
+You can complete the loop, too, and you will be glad you did.
 Each park is unique and offers something very different.

-Carlsbad Caverns National Park, located in Carlsbad, New Mexico, is literally 45 minutes down the same road.
-I highly recommend that you take advantage of the opportunity and hit this park as well.
-The enormous underground caves are mind blowing!
-It is one of my favorite national parks.
-See our Carlsbad Caverns complete planning guide and watch the Carlsbad Caverns video.
+Carlsbad Caverns National Park, located in Carlsbad, New Mexico, is 45 minutes down the same road.
+You should take advantage of the opportunity and hit this park.

-White Sands National Park, located in Alamogordo, New Mexico, is about 3 hours from Guadalupe Mountains.
-It is a massive field of rolling sand dunes where you can play, hike and go sand sledding.
-Unlike Salt Basin Dunes, you do not need to stay on established trails.
-You have more freedom to explore.
-See our White Sands complete planning guide and watch the White Sands video.
+White Sands National Park, located in Alamogordo, New Mexico, is about 3 hours from the Guadalupe Mountains.
+It is a massive field of rolling dunes where you can play, hike and go sand sledding.

 Hampton Inn & Suites Carlsbad is on the edge of town.
-This gives you quick access to the National Parks Highway which takes you directly to both Carlsbad Caverns and Guadalupe Mountains.
+It gives you quick access to the National Parks Highway, which takes you directly to Carlsbad Caverns and the Guadalupe Mountains.